prkumar/uplink/README.rst

 Contributing
 ------------

-Looking to report a bug, request a feature, or contribute code to Uplink?
+Want to report a bug, request a feature, or contribute code to Uplink?
-Checkout the `Contribution Guide <CONTRIBUTING.rst>`_!
-Thanks for taking the time to improve an open source project!
+Checkout the `Contribution Guide <CONTRIBUTING.rst>`_ for where to start.

+Thank you for improving an open source project 💜

 .. |Build Status| image:: https://travis-ci.org/prkumar/uplink.svg?branch=master
    :target: https://travis-ci.org/prkumar/uplink